Southside Double-Wide: Acoustic Live

-Southside Double-Wide: Acoustic Live is the first live album by American rock band Sevendust.
+Southside Double-Wide: Acoustic Live is the first live album by the American rock band Sevendust.
 It is a live recording of the band's September 12, 2003, performance at the Georgia Theatre in Athens, Georgia.
 It includes a bonus DVD with the entire album performed live, and also comes in a special cardboard package that includes a set of lithographed pictures of the show.